 My name is Frank and I run a travel agency based in Bogota, Colombia.
 If you have any feedback or suggestions, please write them in our comments section.
 Thank you and have a great trip to Colombia!

-Driving from Cali to the Coffee Zone
+Driving from Cali to Armenia in the Colombian Coffee Triangle

-Our next adventure was Pereira and the related Department Risaralda as well as Manizales and the corresponding region of the department of Caldas.
-During discussions with authorities, we learned that coffee production in the whole coffee zone has declined sharply in recent decades and that more coffee is now being produced in other regions of Colombia.
-Nevertheless, we found incredibly pretty fincas, where coffee is still produced and tours are possible.
+Our next adventure was Pereira and the related Department Risaralda, where we stopped by Manizales and the corresponding region of Caldas.
+During discussions with authorities, we learned that coffee production in the whole zone has declined sharply in recent decades and that more coffee is now being produced in other regions of Colombia.
+Nevertheless, we found some incredibly beautiful fincas where coffee is still produced, and tours are possible.
 There are also some spectacular places to stay in the area.

-On the other hand, near Manizales we made a pleasing discovery.
-Far away from the crowds and within 2 hours drive, lies Salamina.
-However, if you want to go there, you must know that the entire route consists almost entirely of turns.
-The village has preserved its originality and probably has not changed much in the last 50 years.
-We could make out on the spot no further tourists.
-Salamina is also one of the 17 cataloged national cultural assets.
-After another two hours drive we reached a spectacular vantage point, from which you can admire a myriad of wax palms.
-Certainly, a good alternative to the Valle de Cocora and also hardly visited by tourists.
+Near Manizales, we made a pleasing discovery.
+Far away from the crowds and only a 2-hour drive lies Salamina.
+However, if you want to go there, you must know that the route consists almost entirely of turns.
+The village has been preserved and probably has not changed much in the last 50 years.
+We could not make out any other tourists.
+Salamina is also one of the 17 cataloged national cultural assets in Colombia and thus certainly one of the top things to do in Colombia if you are looking to avoid some of the more touristy areas.

 After another two-hour drive, we reached a spectacular vantage point, from which you can admire a myriad of wax palms.
 It is certainly a good alternative to the Valle de Cocora that remains untouched by tourists.

 We also wanted to visit the national park of Los Nevados, as we had heard great things about it, but unfortunately, we ran out of time and had to head back to Bogota.